NFL reviewing sex assault claims against Texans QB Watson - WTMJ

 Houston police spokeswoman Jodi Silva declined to comment on whether any of the alleged sexual assaults were reported to police, saying the department does not identify people who have not been charged with a crime.

-Buzbee did not immediately respond to requests for comment Thursday, but wrote in one of the lawsuits that “Watson’s behavior is part of a disturbing pattern of preying on vulnerable woman.”
+Buzbee did not immediately respond to requests for comment Thursday, but wrote in one of the lawsuits that “Watson’s behavior is part of a disturbing pattern of preying on vulnerable women.”

 The letter that he briefly posted was from Lisa M. Friel, special counsel for investigations for the NFL.
 It said it is her job to “look into any allegations that might involve a violation of the League’s Personal Conduct Policy.”
 The letter went on to say that the league had “opened an investigation into these allegations and to request the cooperation of your clients in our investigation.”